tokyoking/ctf/shellcode/HKCERTCTF24/README.md

 ![descriptoon](https://github.com/user-attachments/assets/340cad2d-56ad-4d30-95a4-044895d56838)

+Had 35 solves at the end and is worth 300 points.

 ## Approach

 Even if we know this is a shellcode challenge from the description, it's still important to check the properties of the binary.